Math Circle People

 Daniel Hoff Daniel Hoff

-Anton Lykov I am a third year UCLA Mathematics and Computer Science student.
-I have been teaching school students for over 5 years, and I truly enjoy it.
-Besides teaching, I like playing soccer and watching movies.
+Anton Lykov I am a fourth year UCLA Mathematics and Computer Science student.
+I have been teaching school students for over 5 years, and enjoy it.
+Besides teaching, I like playing soccer.

 Michael Puthawala Michael Puthawala